anchetaWern/yellowpill/README.md

 - Dropping fields
 - Generating Select Queries from multiple tables
 - Generating Update, Delete and Insert queries on a single table
+- Adding of where clause to queries
+- Transferring of fields from one table to another (only one field is possible at this time)

 ##Current Issues